lucasob/block-letters/README.md

 Have you ever wanted a better way to generate letters out of letters?
 Likely you have in slack.
 Fear not!
 This project solves those woes.

+## Gotchas

+* It seems like slack is really finicky.
+If you want perfect spacing, the optimal width param is 5 or 6, provided you use an OS provided emojie.
+* Monospaced characters like `8` (or w/e you like) work well
+* If you use a regular emojie, but use a code block is **_also_** works just fine.

 ## Requirements

 * Java